segyges/The-Great-Project/01-can-language-models-think.md

 Simply to be contrary: If language models are still bad at math, rhyming, counting letters and spelling, and it is the year 2034 or later, I should be mocked as thoroughly as possible for my naivete here.

 We note that we are passing over Lady Lovelace's Objection here.
-We do this not because it is less interesting than the others, but because it is the most interesting objection, and the most modern.
+We do this not because it is less interesting than the others, but because it is the most interesting objection and the most modern.
 Alan Turing could not possibly have anticipated the types of things we say concerning it now.
-This objection deserves its own discussion, and benefits immensely from the modern context.
+This objection deserves its own discussion, and benefits immensely from a modern context.

 The objection is this: